AndreasHeger/CGATReport/doc/Roadmap.rst

     with many points take a long while to render and these should be thinned.

-test
-   better output of available trackers - remove all objects that are not trackers.

 add hinton plot
    add hinton plot (see http://www.scipy.org/Cookbook/Matplotlib)

 investigate netCDF/HFS5 support
    as data sources or as ways to store the data instead of shelve?

-clean
-   also remove files in _build/html/_sources and _doctrees that match to trackers.

 Version 1.1
 ===========